markdown-extended/aboutmde.org/pages/01-about.md

 [Fletcher T. Penney](http://fletcherpenney.net/), coded in *Perl* script.

 Many other implementations exists for the syntax, with their own rules and tags.
-This is the reason why we try to unformize and universalize these rules in this **Markdown Extended** specifications.
+This is the reason why we try to uniformize and universalize these rules in this **Markdown Extended** specifications.

 ## Website credits

-The [aboutmde.org](http://aboutmde.org/) website is maintained by [Pierre Cassat](http://github.com/pierowbmstr/) and built with the help of the following open source tools and applications:
+The [aboutmde.org](http://aboutmde.org/) website is maintained by [Pierre Cassat](http://github.com/pierowbmstr/) (*aka* [@pierowbmstr](http://github.com/pierowbmstr/)) and built with the help of the following open source tools and applications:

 -   [Carte Blanche](http://github.com/php-carteblanche/), a PHP framework created by [Les Ateliers Pierrot](http://www.ateliers-pierrot.fr/) and licensed under the